The Hawthorns

 The Hawthorns is located in West Bromwich, a town pegged on the north-western edge of the Birmingham urban area.
 The stadium lies about 1.5 miles south-east from West Bromwich High Street and 4 miles north from Birmingham’s city centre.

-The Hawthorns is situated at just half a mile from the M5 motorway.
+The stadium is situated at just half a mile from the M5 motorway.
 Take junction 1 and then the A41 in the direction of Birmingham City Centre (east).
 The stadium will be quickly visible on the right side of the road.

-From Birmingham the stadium can be reached by taking the A41 west towards the M5.
+If coming from Birmingham, the stadium can be reached by taking the A41 west towards the M5.
 It is located on the left side of the road.

 The Hawthorns lies a 5-minute walk away from The Hawthorns rail station, which is served by trains as well as overground metro.